University at a Glance

 Open University students will be granted "Open University" extension credit for coursework.
 There are limits on the number of Open University extension units that may be applied toward university degrees.
 Up to 36 units may be applied towards a baccalaureate degree and up to 13 units for a master's degree.

-Registration in most courses or programs sponsored by the Division of Continuing and International Education does not require formal admission to the university.
+Registration in most courses or programs sponsored by University Extension does not require formal admission to the university.
 For some programs, however, students may be required to meet certain requirements prior to being eligible to register.
-Only registration in Continuing and International Education Special Session classes provides "continuing student" status to admitted, matriculated students.
+Only registration in Continuing Education Special Session classes provides "continuing student" status to admitted, matriculated students.

-Information on courses, programs, and enrollment procedures is available through the Division's quarterly bulletin, on the university website (www.ce.csueastbay.edu), by phone (510-885-3605), and by e-mail (firstname.lastname@example.org).
+Information on courses, programs, and enrollment procedures is available through University Extension's quarterly bulletin, on the university website (www.ce.csueastbay.edu), by phone (510-885-3605), and by e-mail (email@example.com).